santosardr/genppi/test/README.md

     "BUMPG002_CDS00574"	"BUMPG002_CDS00572"
     (and so on)
 ```
-Or, to redirect the TSV for a file, just type:
+To redirect the TSV for a file, just type:

 ```bash
     cut -f 1,3 test2/ppi-files/Ba_G002.sif > Ba_G002.tsv
 ```

 We will give you basic instructions to load the interaction networks created by GENPPI in some visual tools.
-Please, check the appropriate software documentation about how to install each software.
+Please, check the appropriate documentation about how to install each software.
+In advance, I can tell, you will need at least Java 11 installed in your machine.

 ### GEPHI https://gephi.org/